 Toxoplasma: A harmful parasite that causes an illness called toxoplasmosis that can be difficult to detect.
 Toxoplasma can be found in raw and undercooked meat, unwashed fruits and vegetables, soil and dirty cat litter boxes and other places where cat feces can be found.
 For this reason, cook food to safe temperatures, freeze meat properly, peel and wash fruits and vegetables before eating, maintain clean cutting boards and always wash your hands thoroughly with soap and water.
 In addition, take extra caution and wear gloves when cleaning a cat litter box, gardening or handling sand from a sandbox.
 If possible, avoid getting a new cat while pregnant or have someone else clean the litter box.

 In order to avoid these food poisoning risks, be sure to handle food properly and follow the Four Easy Steps: 1) wash hands often; 2) keep ready-to-eat foods separate from raw meat, poultry, seafood and eggs; 3) cook to proper temperatures; and 4) refrigerate promptly at 40 degrees Fahrenheit or below.

-In addition, when you're out shopping to satisfy your latest pregnancy craving, keep this checklist handy and avoid the following high risk foods.
-And when preparing food, be sure to use a food thermometer to ensure that foods have been heated (or reheated) to a safe minimum internal temperature.
+When preparing food, be sure to use a food thermometer to ensure that foods have been heated (or reheated) to a safe minimum internal temperature.